Meet our fellows

 At the University of Surrey, I hold the position of British Academy Global Professor in linguistics.
 My host here is the Surrey Morphology Group (SMG), the world’s premier research group investigating the diversity of complex word structures (a.k.a. ‘morphology’) in the languages of the world.
 At SMG I lead a project which seeks new models of the evolutionary dynamics of complex morphology and champions the use of mathematical modelling in the study of language change.

 Prior to Surrey, I have worked at Yale University, the University of Queensland and the Max Planck Institute for the Science of Human History.
 My British Academy professorial fellowship gives me the freedom to pursue an ambitious research project.
 I chose the Surrey Morphology Group as my host owing to its world-leading intellectual environment and concentration of expertise, and its renowned collegiality, collaboration and research success.

-Professor Melanie Bailey (EPSRC & Professorial Research Fellow), Department of Chemistry
+Professor Melanie Bailey (EPSRC & Professorial Research Fellow), School of Chemistry and Chemical Engineering